-- Complete and submit an application. - Provide the USTIF with a copy of a successful tank tightness test, completed within the past 30 days. - Submit a \$50 fee deposit.
+• Complete and submit an application.

+- USTIF offers Voluntary Heating Oil Program in 1995. - Participants with 3,000-gallon or greater heating oil tanks may opt into the program. - Capacity fees apply to heating oil program. - Provide the USTIF with a copy of a successful tank tightness test, completed within the past 30 days. - Submit a \$50 fee deposit.
 The fee deposit will be credited to the owner's or operator's account if the application is approved.